PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 \subsection{Methodology}

-\subsubsection{Neural Network approximations to $\hat{u}$ and $\hat{N}$}
+\subsubsection{Neural Network Approximations to $u$ and $\hat{N}$}

-\textbf{Learning More General PDEs:} Throughout this paper, we have assumed that $\hat{u}$, the function which $U$ approximates, satisfies a PDE of the form of equation \ref{eq:PDE}.
-This assumption is certainly valid for the PDEs we have studied in this paper, but by no means encapsulates all possible PDEs.
-For example, consider the one dimensional wave equation:
+\textbf{The Form of the Hidden PDE:} In this paper, we assume that the system response function, $u$, satisfies a PDE of the form of equation \ref{eq:PDE}.
+This assumption is certainly valid for the PDEs in section \ref{sec:Results}, but by no means encapsulates all possible PDEs.
+For example, consider the Kadomtsev-Petviashvili (KP) equation, a two dimensional generalization of the KdV equation:

-There is no way to express this equation in the form of equation \ref{eq:PDE} (due to its second derivaitve in time), which means that PDE-READ can not learn it.
-With that said, we can modify PDE-READ to learn a larger class of PDEs.
-Given some $n \in \mathbb{N}$, we can learn a PDE of the form